Prices have risen slightly this year, but there aren’t many surprises for Medicare costs in 2020.

 - You’re directly billed for your Part B premiums.

 - You’re dual-eligible for Medicare and Medicaid, and Medicaid pays your premiums.
-(Your state will pay the standard premium amount of $144.60 in 2020.)
+(Your state will pay the standard premium of $164.90 in 2023.)

-If your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, here’s what you’ll pay:
+If your modified adjusted gross income, as reported on your IRS tax return from 2 years ago, is above a certain amount, here’s what you’ll pay6:

 If you pay a Part B late enrollment penalty, these amounts may be higher.

-The Medicare Part B deductible is $198 per year.
-Once you spend this amount, Medicare will contribute to your medical costs.
+The Medicare Part B deductible is $226 per year.7 Medicare will contribute to your medical costs once you spend this amount.

 Medicare Advantage (Part C) Costs